mrocklin/blog/_posts/work/2014-11-20-Blaze-Datasets.md

 {% endhighlight %}

 HDF5 files organize datasets with an internal file system.
-The `h5py` library provides access to this organization through successive calls to `.keys()` and item access.
+The `h5py` library accesses this internal file system through successive calls to `.keys()` and item access.

 {% highlight Python %}